Matveibos/rails_answers_and_guides/git_tutorial.md

         git branch -m <newname>
         A way to remember this, is -m is for "move" (or mv), which is how you rename files.
+33. How you can remove last commit?

+        git rebase -i HEAD~n # where n numbers of commit for the merge and select drop